QuickBooks Online troubleshooting

 How to create new accounts & make accounts inactive in QuickBooks Online

 To connect inFlow with QuickBooks Online, it’s important to have all the right accounts set up in your QuickBooks chart of accounts.
-Check out the video below for steps on creating a new account and how to make any accounts inactive if you don’t need them anymore.
+Check out the video below for steps to create a new account and make any accounts inactive if you no longer need them.

 The inFlow team does not offer official support for QuickBooks Online.
 For the most current instructions, refer to the QuickBooks Online support center.